Finding import and export business partners

 Distributor or agent

 You can also partner up with companies that sell your products abroad.
-A distributor or commercial agent, for example.
+A local distributor or commercial agent, for example.
 These companies find customers for you on the local market, sell your product, and maintain the relationship.

 Distributors buy your products: they become the owners.
 Commercial agents do not own the goods but negotiate the sale.
 They receive a fee for this.
 Decide which type of partner best suits your company, a distributor or an agent.Â